ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 - **Usability**
   - Users can learn it and fast and get their job done easily
 - **Efficiency**
-  - It doesn’t waste resources such as CPU time and memory
+  - It doesn't waste resources such as CPU time and memory
 - **Reliability**
   - It does what it is required to do without failing
 - **Maintainability**